 Thorn Whip 5e

-Thorn Whip is a staple cantrip of the Druid class, and one that players love to use.
-We’ll go over all the satisfying things you can pull off with Thorn Whip, as well as cover some of its thornier (heh) rules.
+Thorn Whip is a staple cantrip of the Druid class in DnD 5e that players love to use.
+I’ll go over all the satisfying things you can “pull” off with Thorn Whip, as well as cover some of its “thornier” (heh) rules.

 Thorn Whip is a melee spell attack with a 30-foot range.
 Roll a d20, add your spellcasting modifier (Wisdom for Druid, Intelligence for Artificer), and hit if the result ties or beats the target’s AC.

-Thorn Whip deals 1d6 magical piercing damage if it lands, and you have the option to pull the target up to 10 feet closer to you if it’s Large or smaller.
+Thorn Whip deals 1d6 (3.5 average) magical piercing damage if it lands, and you have the option to pull the target up to 10 feet closer to you if it’s Large or smaller.

 What Are the Rules for Thorn Whip in 5e?